julien-lange/ee-duties/CIS-moderation-Tri3-22-23/comments-part1.md

 # General questions

-* The second examiner box on front page of exam scripts is not used?
+The second examiner box on front page of exam scripts (pen & paper) is not used?
 Are these scripts moderated/second marked (cf MOD002641 and MOD006561)?

 # MOD002641 - Data Structures and Algorithms